lockedatapublished/blog/content/posts/2018-06-01-crystal-ball-book-draw.md

     magick::image_resize("150x150")
 ```

-Then I wrote a helper function placing the winner face behind the photo prop and behind a veil of a given opacity.
+Then I wrote a helper function placing the winner's face behind the photo prop and behind a veil of a given opacity.

 ```r
 june_colorized_frame <- function(opacity, winner_face, background){